alexsaldana9/community_service_app/README.md

 2 types of users: service providers (students, regularGOOD people) and event community service managers (organizations).

 Notes:

 logo = earth hold by a hand

-show the events in google maps have users fill a profile - name, address, radius willing to travel, email subscription for type of events (health, elderly, animal care, homeless help) send email alerts to users according to their interests and events that will happen in the area later on have a photo sharing event page, and tag along facebook fiends
+show the events in google maps

+have users fill a profile - name, address, radius willing to travel

+email subscription for type of events (health, elderly, animal care, homeless help)

+send email alerts to users according to their interests and events that will happen in the area

+later on have a photo sharing event page, and tag along facebook fiends